-After Europeans arrived, they were known during the colonial years to the French as the Iroquois League, and later as the Iroquois Confederacy, and to the English as the Five Nations.
+After Europeans arrived, they were known during the colonial years to the French as the Iroquois League, later as the Iroquois Confederacy, and to the English as the Five Nations.
 After 1722, they accepted the Tuscarora people from the Southeast into their confederacy and became known as the Six Nations.

 The Iroquois lived in longhouses, some of which extended more than the length of a football field.
-However, most of the structures ranged from 50 to 100 feet in length and from 15 to 20 feet in width.
-The interior was divided into equal size compartments which opened on a central passageway.
+However, most structures ranged from 50 to 100 feet in length and 15 to 20 feet in width.
+The interior was divided into equal size compartments, which opened on a central passageway.
 Each compartment sheltered one family so that as many as 20 families might live under one roof.
 At the ends of the building were separate rooms for storage and guest purposes.
 The occupants of the house were usually closely related by clan kinship.
 In the principal towns, the houses were compactly and regularly arranged and enclosed within strong palisades.

 Surrounding the villages were extensive cornfields and orchards.
 The tribes also cultivated squash, beans, and tobacco, and the women gathered wild roots, greens, berries, and nuts.
 The men hunted for game and fished.
-Their early weapons were the bow, knife, stone, and wooden clubs, and stone-headed lances.
+Their early weapons were the bow, knife, stone and wooden clubs, and stone-headed lances.
 They used shields made of rawhide or wickerwork.

 Each tribe had a women’s council which took the initiative in all matters of public importance, including the nomination of members of the chief’s council, which was made up of both hereditary chiefs and additional members chosen for their abilities.
 Fifty hereditary chiefs from all five tribes constituted the league council, which ratified the nominations made by the women’s council.

 In the summer, the people went mostly naked, with the men wearing only a decorated breechcloth with a belt worn around the waist.
-The basic item of women’s clothing was a skirt.
+The primary item of women’s clothing was a skirt.
 In the winter, they wore fringed buckskins, leggings, moccasins, and a robe or blanket.
-Clothing was adorned with moose-hair embroidery and decorated pouches for carrying personal items completed the costumes.
+Clothing was adorned with moose-hair embroidery, and decorated pouches for carrying personal items completed the costumes.
 The men carefully removed all facial hair and wore their hair in a Mohawk style.
 Tattoos were common for both sexes.